FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 ---
 ## Elevator Pitch

-Most conferences suffer from a common problem.
-They have not only a final *rendezvous* date, but also many paper submission deadlines, making it difficult to analyze if the conference can fit the user's tight schedule. ***Conf World*** is a mobile app capable of filtering conferences based upon a time interval and conferences types, allowing the user to completely bypass this issue.
+Have you ever felt that most conference finding apps struggle at keeping up with your tight schedule?
+That is because they not only have a final *rendezvous* date, but also many paper submission deadlines. ***Conf World*** is a mobile app capable of filtering conferences based upon a time interval and conferences types, allowing the user to completely bypass this issue.

 ---
 ## Requirements